UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 Make a new _.py_ file called _Exercise2_ in your work-directory, where the commands need to solve the following assignments.
 The script should display the results of all assignments.

-1. Create the following numpy array $A$:
+1. Create the following NumPy array $A$:

 $$
 A = \begin{pmatrix}